 “How are you, Andromeda?”
 Sirius asked his cousin, seeming completely normal.

 For as long as Narcissa could remember, Andromeda and Sirius had always had an understanding between each other that allowed them to bond mentally.
 They shared the same ideas, the same interests, and actually enjoyed making conversation with one another.
 Sirius wasn’t open like this with any other member of his family.

 “Oh, same old routine,” Andromeda sighed, twisting her fingers together anxiously.
 “Although Bella has been getting more and more out of control these days.”

 “Oh my dear, dear cousin,” Sirius smirked, watching Bellatrix as she earnestly made conversation with his father.
 “Always the life and death of the party.”

 Narcissa held back a laugh.
 Sirius’ wit did amuse her sometimes, especially when he let things slip so casually.

 “Oh, same old routine,” he repeated what Andromeda had said, stretching his arms out.
-“Messing around, getting yelled at by Mum and Dad, and of course my favorite, constantly being compared to my wonderful sweet perfect Pureblood brother.”
+“Messing around, getting yelled at by Mother and Father, and of course my favorite, constantly being compared to my wonderful sweet perfect Pureblood brother.”

-He ruffled his rugged hair, a habit he had acquired from his friend James Potter, who was also a Gryffindor first year.
+He ruffled his rugged hair, a habit he had acquired from his friend James Potter, who was also a Gryffindor second year.

 “And?”
 Andromeda egged him on.
 “What did he say?”